jefftranter/68000/xlate09/README.md

 Under Ubuntu Linux, dosbox is available in the package "dosbox" and the Free Pascal compiler in the package "fp-compiler".

+To actually use this tool you may need to modify it and/or the data files to work with your particular 68000 cross-assembler.
+For example, the VASM assembler I use does not like the stub routine names starting with two dots like "..RTS" but will accept them with only one dot (e.g. ".RTS").

 Description of files:

 README.md - This file.